Michael Joseph Savage: Arrival in New Zealand

 After a farewell function in Rutherglen, Savage emigrated to New Zealand in 1907.
 He arrived in Wellington on 9 October, which happened to be Labour Day.
 There he worked in a variety of jobs, as a miner, flax-cutter and storeman, before becoming involved in the union movement.
 Despite initially intending to join Webb on the West Coast, he decided to move north, arriving in Auckland in 1908.

 He soon found board there with Alf and Elizabeth French and their two children.
 Alf had come to New Zealand in 1894 on the ship Wairarapa, which was wrecked on Great Barrier Island, and had helped in the rescue of a girl.
 Savage, who never married, lived with the French family until 1939, when he moved to the house Hill Haven, 64–66 Harbour View Road, Northland, Wellington, subsequently used by his successor as Prime Minister, Peter Fraser, until 1949.
 After arriving in Auckland he found employment at Hancock and Co., a brewery.
 The brewery was owned by a Jewish family who hired irrespective of workers faith helping Savage overcome the anti-Irish Catholic sentiments that were prevalent in much of Auckland at the time.
 Soon after beginning work he joined the Auckland Brewers', Wine and Spirit Merchants' and Aerated Water Employees' Union and quickly became president of the 154 member union.
 He was the delegate of the union to the Auckland Trades Council and in 1910 he was elected president of the trades council.

-Political career
+Early political career

 Savage at first opposed the formation of the original New Zealand Labour Party as he viewed the grouping as insufficiently socialistic.
 Instead he became the chairman of the New Zealand Federation of Labour, known as the "Red Feds".
 There, he assisted with organising meetings and group sessions and helped to distribute their socialist newspaper, the Maoriland Worker.